hfmartinez/vagrant_virtualization/README.md

 ## Overview

 This project provides a RESTful API for managing student records using FastAPI and MySQL.
+All configurations and provisioning are automated with Ansible and Vagrant.
 The API supports CRUD operations to create, read, update, and delete student information.

 ## Prerequisites